TheMightyGit/rssole/README.md

 A few years on from leaving Twitter I realised I'd gone back to jumping between various sites to scan their headlines, maintaining that list of sites purely in my head.

 Then I had a Clown College moment but for creating an RSS reader that gave me the same feels as Google Reader.
 Not only is it a fun exercise, it turns out RSS is more alive and kicking than I gave it credit for.
-In only a few short hours I had something that started to feel right.
-I've been using it as my main information triage ever since.
+In only a few hours I had something that started to feel right.
+I've been improving it and using it as my main information triage since.

 The name is a pun on 'rissole'.
 Firstly it contains the letters r s and s and secondly because "a compressed mixture of meat and spices, coated in breadcrumbs and fried" didn't strike me as that dissimilar from the role of an RSS reader.